 - 27.1 All fuel tank specifications shall conform to FMVSS 301, FMVSS 303, FMVSS 305, National Fire Protection Association code 52, and/or National Fire Protection Association code 58, as applicable. - 27.2 Engine supply line shall not be mounted below the fueltank.
-Wiring shall be hidden whenever possible. - 27.3 The fuel fill cap opening in the body skirt shall be equipped with a hinged cover held closed by a spring or other conveniently operated.
+Wiring shall be hidden whenever possible. - 27.3 The fuel fill cap opening in the body skirt shall be equipped with a hinged cover held closed by a spring or other conveniently operated device except when not needed by an electric powered bus.
 Type A buses under 14,500 GVWR and small capacity vehicles are exempt.